Skip to content

 Overview

-Greedy sparse recovery that iteratively selects the best-correlating atom and re-solves a least-squares fit on the selected support.
+Greedy sparse recovery that iteratively selects the best-correlating atom (singleton or spatial patch) using all time points jointly (MMV) and re-solves a least-squares fit on the selected support.

 References